FENECON Home 6, 10 & 15 assembly and operating instructions

 The entire product must be cleaned regularly.
 Only suitable cleaning agents may be used for this purpose. |

-No regular maintenance work needs to be carried out on the system, but check the status of your Storage unit regularly.
+No regular maintenance work needs to be carried out on the system, but check the status of your electrical energy storage system regularly.

-16. Information for fire departments when handling FENECON home and commercial battery energy storage systems
+16. Information for fire departments when handling FENECON Home and Commercial battery energy storage systems

-The FENECON home and commercial systems operate in the low-voltage range, which means that they are operated with voltages of less than 1,500 volts direct current (DC) and less than 1,000 volts alternating current (AC).
+The FENECON Home and Commercial systems operate in the low-voltage range, which means that they are operated with voltages of less than 1,500 volts direct current (DC) and less than 1,000 volts alternating current (AC).

 It may be useful to install an additional switch that disconnects the building from the emergency power supply.
 This makes it easier for the fire department to act safely and quickly in an emergency.